GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 ### Avoid `null` like the plague

-**Use `null` only if you're forced to**.
+**Use `null` only when you have to**.
 Instead, think about alternatives to implement the same functionality with other types.

 It's impossible to get rid of `null` completely because GDScript relies on built-in functions that work with `null` values.

 {{% notice note %}}
-`None`, `null`, `NULL`, etc. references could be the biggest mistake in the history of computing.
+`None`, `null`, `NULL`, and similar references could be the biggest mistake in the history of computing.
 Here's an explanation from the man who invented it himself: [Null References: The Billion Dollar Mistake](//www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare).
 {{% /notice %}}

 ### Use static types

+We use static types to help write more insightful code and help avoid errors.

-At the time of writing, static GDScript typing doesn't provide any performance boosts or any other compiler features.
-But it does bring better code completion and better error reporting and warnings.
-In the future, it should bring performance improvements as well.
+At the time of writing, static typing doesn't provide any performance boosts in GDScript.
+But it gives you better code completion and error reporting.
+In the future, it should give you major performance improvements over dynamic code as well.

-Be sure to check [Static typing in GDScript](//docs.godotengine.org/en/latest/getting_started/scripting/gdscript/static_typing.html) to get started with this language feature.
+To get started with GDScript's type hints, read [Static typing in GDScript](//docs.godotengine.org/en/latest/getting_started/scripting/gdscript/static_typing.html) in the official manual.

+#### Use type inference when possible

 Normally, you define typed variables like this:

 {{< highlight gdscript >}}
-var x: Vector2 = some_function_returning_Vector2(param1, param2)
+var direction: Vector2 = get_move_direction()
 {{< / highlight >}}

-But if `some_function_returning_Vector2` is also annotated with a return type, Godot can infer the type for us so we only need to add a colon after the variable's name:
+But if `get_move_direction` has a return type annotation, Godot can infer the type of the variable for us.
+In that case, we only need to add a colon after the variable's name:

 {{< highlight gdscript >}}
-func some_function_returning_Vector2(param1: int, param2: int) -> Vector2:
+func get_move_direction() -> Vector2:
-  # do some work
+  var direction := Vector2(
+      ...
+  )
-  return Vector2.ZERO
+  return direction

-var v := some_function_returning_Vector2(param1, param2) # The type is Vector2
+var direction := get_move_direction() # The variable's type is Vector2
 {{< / highlight >}}

 **Let Godot infer the type whenever you can**.
 It's less error prone because the system keeps better track of types than we humanly can.
 It also pushes us to have proper return values for all the functions and methods that we write.

-Since the static type system isn't enforced, sometimes we have to help it out.
+Since the compiler doesn't enforce static types, sometimes we have to help it out.
 Take the following example:

 {{< highlight gdscript >}}
-var arr := [1, 'test']
+var array := [1, "Some text"]
-var s: String = arr.pop_back()
+var text: String = array.pop_back()
 {{< / highlight >}}

-The `Array` type is a container for multiple different types.
+The `Array` can contain values with different types.
 In the example above, we have both an `int` and a `String` stored in the array.
-If you only wrote `var s := arr.pop_back()`, Godot would complain because it doesn't know what type the `pop_back` method should return.
+If you only wrote `var text := array.pop_back()`, Godot would complain because it doesn't know what type the `pop_back` method should return.

 If we open the code reference with <kbd>Shift+F1</kbd> and search for the method, we see that: